OOIDA to move forward in case against Tennessee towing company

 OOIDA’s lawsuit stems from a 2016 incident when a tractor-trailer owned by TNJ Trucking Co. crashed in Hardin County, Tenn.
 After the crash, the Tennessee Department of Safety and Homeland Security contacted Koenigs Towing & Recovery to perform the tow.

 Koenigs later billed TNJ Trucking $45,090.
-After a complaint was issued to law enforcement, a determination was made that TNJ was overcharged for the tow by $29,126.28.
-Following an investigation, Koenigs was removed from the department’s towing rotation list because one of the policies for being on the towing rotation is that companies must “charge a fair, equitable and reasonable rate for services rendered.”
+After a complaint was issued to law enforcement, a determination was made that TNJ was overcharged by $29,126.28.
+Following an investigation, Koenigs was removed from the department’s rotation list because one of the policies for being on the towing rotation is that companies must “charge a fair, equitable and reasonable rate for services rendered.”

 Mike Matousek, OOIDA’s manager of government affairs, said that with that case now out of the way, the Association’s lawsuit on behalf of its member can move forward against Koenigs.